junxit/us-congress-bills-113/metadata.md

 - 2013-09-20 — Placed on the Union Calendar, Calendar No. 163.
 - 2013-09-20 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-223.
 - 2013-09-20 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-223.
+- 2014-03-04 — Considered under suspension of the rules. (consideration: CR H2139-2141)
+- 2014-03-04 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2197.
+- 2014-03-04 — Mr. Hastings (WA) moved to suspend the rules and pass the bill.
+- 2014-03-04 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2139)
+- 2014-03-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2139)